Contributors to the Course

 This step provides more information about the organisations that support this course, as well as example social enterprises.

 A social enterprise company that supports social enterprise and social innovation projects across the globe.
-They conduct research, training and education courses as well as consultancy for organisations at an international level.
+They conduct research, training and education courses as well as consultancy and coaching for organisations at an international level.
 Click here to join their YouTube Channel.

 DICE supports a growing network of individuals, enterprises, and institutions in exploring how creativity, generosity, unconscious bias, vulnerability and human connection affect how we, as humans, can best nurture our curiosity, creativity, communities, enterprises, policies, ideas and the environments in which we live.